verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/containerized-workload.md

             name: springboot
 ```

-A Deployment resource, similar to the following one, will be created.
+A Deployment object, similar to the following one, will be created.
 ```
 apiVersion: apps/v1
 kind: Deployment